0naopem1p0/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a symbolic link which is in a current working directory
+ a script that copies all the HTML files from the current working directory to the parent of the working directory